 Peggy McIntosh describes white privilege as a package of “unearned assets.”
 That is meant as a criticism.
 But we must be careful here.
 Only a bourgeois individualist equates the unearned with the unjust.
 There are some cases where we have a right to unearned assets.
 For instance, if a gift truly is a gift, and not simply a disguised form of exchange, then it is an unearned asset to which we have a right.
 A gift created by past generations and handed on to future generations cannot be a disguised exchange, for there is no way to pay our ancestors back for our genetic and cultural heritage.
 We can only pay it forward, to future generations.
 A homeland is an unearned asset, a privilege, and you have every right to defend it zealously.

 Norway is not something that all people can enjoy.
 It is something for yourselves and your posterity.
-It was created by your ancestors, carved out of a remarkably beautiful but harsh environment through will and ingenuity.
+It was created by your ancestors, carved out of a remarkably harsh environment through will and ingenuity.
 It was passed on to you, for safekeeping and improvement.
-And I hope you can securely pass it along to future generations of Norwegians, once strangers like me have departed your shores.
+And I hope you will pass it along to future generations once strangers like me have left your shores.